Density functional theory beyond the Born-Oppenheimer approximation: Exact mapping onto an electronically non-interacting Kohn-Sham molecule: Abstract

 \section{Abstract}

-An in-principle-exact Born--Huang-based density functional theory of electrons and nuclei is derived.
-The nuclear and (geometry-dependent) electronic densities are used as basic variables.
-The concept of Kohn--Sham molecule, where electrons interact with the nuclei but not among themselves, and from which both true physical densities can be recovered, in principle exactly, is introduced within the present formalism.
+This work presents an alternative, general, and in-principle exact extension of electronic Kohn--Sham density functional theory (KS-DFT) to the fully quantum-mechanical molecular problem.
+Unlike in existing multi-component or exact-factorization-based DFTs of electrons and nuclei, both nuclear and electronic densities are mapped onto a fictitious electronically non-interacting molecule (referred to as KS molecule), where the electrons still interact with the nuclei.
+Moreover, in the present molecular KS-DFT, no assumption is made about the mathematical form (exactly factorized or not) of the molecular wavefunction.
+By expanding the KS molecular wavefunction {\it à la} Born--Huang, we obtain a self-consistent set of ``KS beyond Born-Oppenheimer" electronic equations coupled to nuclear equations that describe nuclei interacting among themselves and with non-interacting electrons.
 An exact adiabatic connection formula is derived for the Hartree-exchange-correlation energy of the electrons within the molecule and, on that basis, a practical adiabatic density-functional approximation is proposed and discussed.